prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 ## Adapter integration

-Adapters should look for `bidderRequest.gdprConsent` in their buildRequests() method.
+To find the GDPR consent information to pass along to your system, adapters should look for the `bidderRequest.gdprConsent` field in their buildRequests() method.
+Below is a sample of how the data is structured in the `bidderRequest` object:

 {% highlight js %}
 {